Survey Vs Questionnaire

 However, when they are placed on the scale and put into order: Very Sweet, sweet, very salty, salty, very spicy, and spicy, they fall under the Ordinal Scale.

-Ordinal Scale: Ranks, customer satisfaction rating and degree, socio-economic status, education qualification, etc. are examples of the Ordinal Scale.
+Ranks, customer satisfaction ratings and degree, socio-economic status, education qualification, etc. are examples of the Ordinal Scale questions.

 How happy are you with our courier service?

 The variables in the nominal scale have no quantitative value associated with them.
-The variables are attributes and there is no need for arranging them in order or hierarchy.
+The variables are attributes, and there is no need to arrange them in order or hierarchy.

 Four types of tests can be used to examine nominal scale data.
 These are,